micahriggan/knowhow/README.md

 ## Getting Started

 1. Initialization: Run `knowhow init` to create the necessary folder structure and configuration files.
-2. Generation: Use `knowhow generate` to process source files and produce documentation.
+2. Embedding: Execute `knowhow embed` to create embeddings from the generated documentation.
-3. Embedding: Execute `knowhow embed` to create embeddings from the generated documentation.
+3. Chat: Run `knowhow chat` to start a chat session with additional context provided by the plugins
-4. Chat: Run `knowhow chat` to start a chat session with additional context provided by the plugins
+4. Generation: Use `knowhow generate` to process source files and produce new files.
+Can output to one or many files

 ## Configuration